Event Record (event)

 long report(int level)

-This optional routine is called by the IOC command dbior
+This optional routine is called by the IOC command dbior and is passed the

 report level that was requested by the user.